d9pouces/Moneta/doc/source/configuration.rst

     * static files (as they are provided by the code, you can lost them),
     * configuration files (you can easily recreate it, or you must backup it),
     * database content (you must backup it),
-    * user-created files (you also must backup them).
+    * user-created files (you must also backup them).

+Many backup stragegies exist, and you must choose one that fits your needs.
+We can only propose general-purpose strategies.

-We use logrotate to backup database.
+We use logrotate to backup the database, with a new file each day.

 .. code-block:: bash